ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

 - Type narrowing is now reset on any assignment to a narrowed variable.
-Previously type narrowing was not reset if the static type of the new value was a subtype of the narrowed type.
+Previously, type narrowing was not reset if the static type of the new value was a subtype of the narrowed type.
 This was a deviation from the specification.

 ```ballerina
 public function main() {